|

 management of borrowers' tax and insurance escrow

+accounts.
+Settlement - See closing.
 Settlement Sheet - See HUD-1

+settlement statement.
 Single Family Residence - A

 residential structure designed to include one dwelling.
+Special Deposit Account - An

 account that is established for rehabilitation mortgages